KirikoroStudios/kirikorostudios.github.io/_posts/2016-05-15-bamsing-day-9.markdown

 # What did I do on Day 9?
 Yesterday I took a day off to celebrate my grandmothers 80th birthday.
 It was great!

 Today I have been doing some clean up work of the features I implemented recently.
-I have built my game as one big statemachine with substate machines.
+I have built my game as one big state machine with sub-state machines.
-At the top level I have a statemachine with 3 states called Gameplay, Cutscene and Menu.
-Every object in my game that has a behavior that changes has another statemachine on them that listen to the top level statemachine and adjust their state and behavior accordingly.
+At the top level I have a state machine with 3 states called Gameplay, Cutscene and Menu.
+Every object in my game that has a behavior that changes has another state machine on them that listen to the top level state machine and adjust their state and behavior accordingly.
-Some have more than 4 statemachines controlling different behaviors!
+Some have more than 4 state machines controlling different behaviors!

 It's works very well for me to organize this way, and I only have to worry about what is happening in a state rather than a whole stateless update loop with a lot of checks to get the desired behavior.